simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 Table altered.
 </pre>

-We now have an index on our primary key which is now showing as a "NOT NULL" column.
+We now have an index on our primary key which (showing as a "NOT NULL" column).
-Of course in the real-world, we would make Crime ID a unique index, but for this exercise I wanted to avoid having to worry about duplicate keys.
+In the real-world, we would probably make Crime ID a unique index.

 <pre lang="sql">
 SQL> desc crimes